 First published in 1923, Historical Research (formerly the Bulletin of the Institute of Historical Research) is a leading journal for history.
 It publishes the work of established scholars and assists new researchers with their first articles.
 Subjects cover a wide geographical and temporal span (from Britain to the Far East; from the early middle ages to the 20th century).
 The submission of articles from a variety of approaches is encouraged (including social, political, urban, intellectual and cultural history).
 The journal also reserves space for the publication of important short notes and documents.
 Articles are usually up to 14,000 words including references, but longer articles are published in exceptional circumstances.

-Historical Research is edited by Professor Lawrence Goldman, director of the Institute of Historical Research; the executive editor is Dr Jane Winters; and the deputy editor, Dr Julie Spraggon.
+Historical Research is edited by Professor Lawrence Goldman, director of the Institute of Historical Research; the executive editor is Professor Jane Winters; and the deputy editor, Dr Julie Spraggon.
 It is published on behalf of the I.H.R. by Wiley-Blackwell.
 See their website for further details

 General notes for referees